 Mr. Schultz succeeded in returning Starbucks to its “core.”
 But now he’s leaving a much more vulnerable company.
 As my fellow Forbes contributor Richard Kestenbaum has noted, retail success requires innovation.
 Starbucks is now almost everywhere, leaving little room for new store expansion.
 Yet it has abandoned other revenue opportunities pioneered under Messrs.
 Smith and Donald.
 And competition has expanded dramatically – both via direct coffee store competitors and the emergence of new gathering spots like smoothie stores, tech stores and fast casual restaurants that are attracting people away from a coffee addiction.

 At some point Starbucks and its competition will saturate the market.
 And tastes will change.
 And when that happens, growth will be a lot harder to find.
-As McDonald’s and WalMart have learned, .
+As McDonald’s and WalMart have learned, business models grow tired and customers switch .
 Exciting new competitors emerge, like Starbucks once was, and Amazon.com is increasingly today.

 Mr. Schultz has said he is vastly more confident in this change of leadership than he was the last time he left – largely because he feels this hand-picked team (as if he didn’t pick the last team, by the way) will continue to remain tightly focused on defending and extending Starbucks “core” business.
 This approach sounds all too familiar – like Jobs selection of Cook – and the risks for investors are great.